hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 - We are currently hijacking the BasisPointRaycaster to ignore the world geometry if we're interacting with a non-world menu that intersects with world geometry.
     - In-world UIs may still affect the operation of the main menu, this may need some consultation on layer management.

+## Adaptations

+The following things don't modify Basis, but may still affect the behaviour of the app.

+Things to keep in mind while building scenes:

+- All Rigidbodies need to have interpolation set to Interpolate.
+This is because the physics update rate is lower than the HMD update rate, which makes it different from what some of us may be used to in apps where the physics update rate matched the HMD update rate.
+  - Having a known physics update rate makes it better for consistent rigidbody physics damage, so we value this consistency over that.
+- Unlike the Basis default UI, all of our UI uses a custom shader that derives from UI/Default, and a custom TextMeshPro-derived shader, which crushes Z so that our UI shows on top of *most* of the world geometry.
+This is to allow opening the UI in cramped spaces.